joshuawright11/papyrus/README.md

     }
 ```

-If you'd like to decouple your request modifier or interceptor logic from the `Provider`, you can pass instances of the the `RequestModifer` and `Interceptor` on provider initialization.
+If you'd like to decouple your request modifier or interceptor logic from the `Provider`, you can pass instances of the `RequestModifer` and `Interceptor` protocols on provider initialization.

 ```swift
 let interceptor: Interceptor = ...